 Daniel Hale Williams was born in Pennsylvania in 1856, just five years before the civil war.
 Early on, Williams worked as a shoemaker’s apprentice.
 Disliking the work, he quit and decided to give barbering a try.
 At 17 years old, his barbershop failed, and he decided to pursue medicine.
 He apprenticed under Dr. Henry Palmer, a renowned civil war era surgeon, and then attended Chicago Medical College (now Northwestern).

-Dr. Williams initially practiced medicine at the south side dispensary where he would service both black and white patients.
+Dr. Williams initially practiced medicine at the south side dispensary where he would service both Black and white patients.
 He began to earn a reputation as a skilled surgeon and implemented sanitary practices based on the newly developed germ theory.
-As a black doctor, he was denied privileges at Chicago hospitals which also only accepted white patients.
-He, therefore, opened Provident Hospital, a hospital that admitted black patients, hired a multiracial staff, and allowed the training of black doctors and nurses.
+As a Black doctor, he was denied privileges at Chicago hospitals which also only accepted white patients.
+Therefore, he opened Provident Hospital, a hospital that admitted Black patients, hired a multiracial staff, and allowed the training of Black doctors and nurses.
 It was at Provident Hospital where Dr. Williams performed the first successful open-heart surgery on a stab wound victim, James Cornish.
 Cornish survived the surgery and lived another 20 years.

-In 1894 Williams moved to DC to become the Chief Surgeon of Freedman’s Hospital, the highest-ranking medical position a black man could hold in the US.
+In 1894 Williams moved to DC to become the Chief Surgeon of Freedman’s Hospital, the highest-ranking medical position a Black man could hold in the US.
 He met and married his wife, Alice Johnson, and returned to Chicago a few years later.
-As Chief Surgeon at Provident, he was one of the first surgeons to successful suture a spleen.
+As Chief Surgeon at Provident, he was one of the first surgeons to successfully suture a spleen.